 Our most significant governance commitment is to operate at the highest levels of ethics and integrity.
 We take seriously and truly live by our Code of Ethics and Business Conduct and are deeply committed to transparency and responsiveness to our shareholders.
 We are proud to have earned a reputation as a shareholder-friendly company.
-Structurally, beyond these ethical commitments, our directors stand for election every year, six of our eight board members are independent, including all the committee chairs, and our shareholders enjoy a range of leading-edge shareholder rights.
+Structurally, beyond these ethical commitments, our directors stand for election every year, six of seven of our current board members are independent, including all the committee chairs, and our shareholders enjoy a range of leading-edge shareholder rights.
 Even further, we are committed to increasing the diversity of our board.
+We have also created a Sustainability Committee at the Board level, and an environment and sustainability committee at the management level - which I chair.
+This reflects the seriousness we are bringing to our approach to governing our ESG efforts.
 Finally, we also believe that excellent governance requires deep expertise.
 All our board members are exceptionally well-qualified to serve on the board of a public industrial REIT.
 Many of them have served on boards of other REITs. and together they possess extraordinary expertise in the industrial and logistics sectors and in property management.
 All the directors at the time of our IPO still serve on our board - a testament to the value we place on their ethical leadership and expert guidance as we seek to build value for our investors and our tenants.